thingsboard/thingsboard.github.io/docs/mqtt-broker/getting-started.md

 ---
 layout: docwithnav-mqtt-broker
-title: Getting started with ThingsBoard MQTT Broker
+title: Getting started with TBMQ
-description: ThingsBoard MQTT Broker - broker for real Use Cases
+description: TBMQ - broker for real Use Cases

 broker-sessions:
     0: